filipsobol/sonda/docs/features/treemap-graph.md

 # Treemap chart

-The tree map chart visualizes the contents of the selected asset, with each tile representing a single source file or folder.
+The tree map page helps you visualize the size of your assets and their contents.
+By default, it displays the size of the entire build, with each tile representing a file or folder in the build.

 <CustomImage
   src="/treemap.jpg"